-Research indicates that 'vulnerable' adults face barriers in active participation, and that services to support them in police custody environments often do not consider their needs or perspectives (Peacock and Cosgrove 2018; Jessiman and Cameron 2017; Macdonald et al. 2021).
-It is a requirement of Code C of the Police and Criminal Evidence Act (PACE 1984) that support is offered to vulnerable people who are under criminal investigation.
-While 'vulnerability' under PACE relates to identified or identifiable mental health conditions or disorders, the notes for guidance 1G (p11) further provide that "because an individual does not have, or is not known to have, any such condition or disorder, does not mean that they are not vulnerable for the purposes of this Code".
+Research indicates that 'vulnerable' adults face barriers in active participation, and that services to support them in police custody environments often do not consider their needs or perspectives (Jessiman & Cameron, 2017; Macdonald et al., 2021; Peacock & Cosgrove, 2018).
+It is a requirement of Code C of the Police and Criminal Evidence Act (1984) that support is offered to vulnerable people who are under criminal investigation.
+While 'vulnerability' under the Police and Criminal Evidence Act 1984 (PACE) relates to identified or identifiable mental health conditions or disorders, the notes for guidance 1G further provide that: 'because an individual does not have, or is not known to have, any such condition or disorder, does not mean that they are not vulnerable for the purposes of this Code' (Police and Criminal Evidence Act, 1984, p.11).

 PACE Code C was amended in 2018 to broaden the parameters beyond those with clearly defined and diagnosed conditions.
-Code C 1.13 (d) provides that "vulnerable' applies to any person who, because of a mental health condition or mental disorder...may have difficulty understanding or communicating effectively" (i) or "does not appear to understand the significance of what they are told, of questions they are asked or of their replies" (ii).
-SLCN therefore constitute a vulnerability under the code, and so suspects with SLCN are subject to the provisions and protections that it contains, and the presence of an Appropriate Adult (AA) is required.
-National Appropriate Adult Network (NAAN) service standards (3.9b 2018: 43) refer to the need for AAs to be able to "Describe how the different forms of mental vulnerability may affect a child/adult during detention or a voluntary interview (e.g., speech, language and communication needs)".
-It is not however a statutory requirement that all AAs be trained, or that all AA schemes are NAAN members, and the ability to describe does not equate to an ability to support.
-Support incorporating a high level of spoken content is often less meaningful and effective for people with SLCN (Bryan 2004; Bryan et al. 2007).
-The service that AAs offer is not SLCN specific, and the presence of an AA can add to the communication load by being largely verbal (Hughes et al. 2017).
+Code C 1.13 (d) provides that: (i) "vulnerable" applies to any person who, because of a mental health condition or mental disorder ... may have difficulty understanding or communicating effectively'; or (ii) 'does not appear to understand the significance of what they are told, of questions they are asked or of their replies'.
+SLCN therefore constitute a vulnerability under the code, and so suspects with SLCN are subject to the provisions and protections that it contains, and the presence of an appropriate adult (AA) is required.
+National Appropriate Adult Network (NAAN) service standards (NAAN, 2018) refer to the need for AAs to be able to 'Describe how the different forms of mental vulnerability may affect a child/adult during detention or a voluntary interview (e.g., speech, language and communication needs)' (3.9b, p.43).
+It is not, however, a statutory requirement that all AAs be trained, or that all AA schemes are NAAN members, and the ability to describe does not equate to an ability to support.
+Support incorporating a high level of spoken content is often less meaningful and effective for people with SLCN

+(Bryan, 2004; Bryan, Freer & Furlong, 2007).
+The service that AAs offer is not SLCN specific, and the presence of an AA can add to the communication load by being largely verbal (Hughes et al., 2017).

 In addition to AAs, support for vulnerable people in custody can be provided as part of diversionary schemes and services.
-L&D services are commissioned by NHS England as an all-age provision which aims to identify and support vulnerabilities in people when they first encounter the criminal justice system (NHS 2019).
+L&D services are commissioned by NHS England as an all-age provision which aims to identify and support vulnerabilities in people when they first encounter the criminal justice system (NHS, 2019).
 L&D services are purposed to support all types of vulnerability including SLCN.
 Their remit is to:

-identify people who have mental health, learning disability, substance misuse or other vulnerabilities when they first come into contact with the criminal justice system as suspects, defendants or offenders (NHS no date b).
+identify people who have mental health, learning disability, substance misuse or other vulnerabilities when they first come into contact with the criminal justice system as suspects, defendants or offenders.
+(NHS, n.d., b)

-L&D is a process whereby people of all ages passing through the criminal justice system are assessed and those with mental health concerns, learning disabilities, substance misuse problems and other vulnerabilities are identified as soon as possible in the justice pathway (NHS 2019: 6)
+L&D is a process whereby people of all ages passing through the criminal justice system are assessed and those with mental health concerns, learning disabilities, substance misuse problems and other vulnerabilities are identified as soon as possible in the justice pathway.
+(NHS, 2019, p.6)